terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/account-settings-configuration.md

 ---

-For a high‑level overview, see the [Cloud automation for Key Protect README](./about.md) and the [IBM Cloud account documentation](https://cloud.ibm.com/docs/account).
+For a high‑level overview, see the [Cloud automation for Key Protect README](./about.md)